-ENG E251 African-American Literature 3 c.h.
+ENG E251 African-American Literature

 This course is an introduction to the literature of the African American diaspora with significant emphasis on the cultural and historical perspectives emerging from the literature.
 Short stories, poetry, drama, novels, and essays are covered.